karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

 Finally, we're ready to schedule our cron job.
 We'll be using crontab which is native to macOS / linux.

 First, pick **when** you want the cron job to run.
-For example, I chose 10:30 AM every day because I know my computer will most likely be active then.
+For example, I chose 10:30 AM every day because I know my computer will most likely be awake then.
 See this [site](https://crontab.guru/) if you're unfamiliar with cron syntax.

 For 10:30 AM daily, the cron job time prefix would be `30 10 * * *`.

-Then following this prefix, we have the command that we want the job to execute: `cd [PATH TO FOLDER] && python3 app.py`.
+Immediately following this, we have the command that we want the job to execute: `cd [PATH TO FOLDER] && python3 app.py`.

 Here's my job with the time and command together: